 Ulysses in Ulysses31.
 The original Ulysses from The Odyssey may not have necessarily been a Messianic figure, but this one certainly is.

 The titular character from Naruto.
 Let's count his Messiah credentials...
 He is The Chosen One by prophecy.
-His most devoted followers number EXACTLY 12 (The Konoha 11 ... and Sai) and he is betrayed by one of them (Sasuke).
-He's persecuted for most of his early life for being a Jinchuuriki.
+He has a number of devoted followers.
+He's persecuted for most of his early life for being a Jinchuriki.
 He's technically dead with Kurama extracted from him and is about to be revived to save the world and most especially he is the reincarnation of the youngest son of the Sage of Six Paths, AKA the God of Shinobi, who was chosen as the Sage's successor.

 Jor-El (God) cast Zod (Satan) out of Krypton (heaven) and into the Phantom Zone (hell).
 Kal-El arrives in a star-shaped spaceship (Star of Bethlehem) and is found by the infertile Martha Kent (Virgin Mary).